Last updated on December 22nd, 2021

 5. Add Secondary Storage

-Usually small houses lack storage.
+Usually, small houses lack storage.
 That is why it is important to buy furniture that provides storage options as well.
 Use a chest instead of a coffee table to add storage in the living room.
-Opt for a storage enabled bed instead of the normal one.
-Or instead of a foot stool, make use of a vintage trunk that provides additional storage option.
+Opt for a storage-enabled bed instead of the normal one.
+Or instead of a footstool, make use of a vintage trunk that provides an additional storage option.

 6. Double Up